-- Once the cake is cooled, you can freeze it to make stacking and crumb coating easier.
-We do this almost always at Mimi's Cookie Bar.
+Once the cake is cooled, you can freeze it to make stacking and crumb coating easier.
+We do this almost always at the bakery.
 Just place your cake layers (still in the pans) in the freezer.
 The trick is not freeze them completely, but freeze them so they are firm.
 Having cake layers that are too frozen will make your frosting freeze as you're frosting the cake, which makes it more difficult.
-Having a firm cake layer will make stacking and crumb coating easier because you can apply more pressure without breaking the cake.
-The magic number is usually somewhere between 15-20 minutes in the freezer.
+Having a firm cake layer will make stacking and crumb coating easier because you can apply more pressure without breaking the fragile cake.
+The magic number is usually somewhere between 15 to 20 minutes in the freezer.
 Once they've been in the freezer for that long, remove the cake pans and then cut out your cakes.
 I do this using just a butter knife and go around the sides of the pan and then pop your cakes out by turning the pans upside down.
 If you notice that the middle is still a little warm, feel free to put them back in the freezer until it's firm.

-- Once you have semi-frozen, or firm cake layers it's time to make the frosting.
-Once your frosting is made, place a dab of frosting onto your cake round or your cake stand if you're frosting directly onto the stand.
+While the cake is in the freezer, you can use that time to make the frosting.
+Once your frosting is made and the cakes are firm, place a dab of frosting onto your cake round or your cake stand if you're frosting directly onto the stand.
 You can buy cake rounds at places like PaperMart if that's something you want to invest in.
-You can get cake rounds that are larger than your cakes, for example we use 8" rounds for 6" cakes at Mimi's.
-If I want to take photos and don't want the cake round to show, then I'll use a 6" round, or the same size as the cake.
+You can get cake rounds that are larger than your cakes, for example we use 8-inch rounds for 6-inch cakes at the bakery so people can easily take them out of the box.
+If I want to take photos and don't want the cake round to show, then I'll use a 6-inch round, or the same size as the cake.
 Wherever your cake is going to stay permanently is where to add this little dollop of frosting.
 This will make your cake stick and not slide around when you're frosting it on the spinner.
 A spinner is another tool that you don't have to have, but it's a really good investment if you're going to bake a lot of cakes.
-You can find them pretty much anywhere baking tools are sold, here's a link to the ones we use at Mimi's on Amazon.
+You can find them pretty much anywhere baking tools are sold, here's a link to the ones we use at the bakery on Amazon.

-- You are done!
+You are done!
 You have successfully crumb coated your cake.
-You can now put it back in the freezer for about 10-15 minutes to let it harden before adding your second frosting coat.
+You can now put it back in the freezer for about 10 to 15 minutes to let it harden before adding your second frosting coat.
 Or, you can also leave it out because the buttercream will harden eventually, the choice is yours.
 It might depend on how much time you have or if you want to speed up your process.